Lesabotsy/bootcamp/README.md

 ### Overview

-This is my personal bootcamp.
-It will serve both as a journal and a guide for future people who will attempt to self-study the basics of Computer Science, Data Science and Web Development.
-Anyone can learn anything, given quality resources, time and some determination.
+This is a guide for people who want to self-study the basics of Computer Science, plus a few extras.

 🥼 Labs<br>
 📹 Videos<br>